hutchpd/QuantumSuperposition/QuantumSuperposition/readme.md

 - **Partial Collapse Staging**: Observe one qubit now, another later.
 Suspense!
 - **Entanglement Graph Diagnostics**: Inspect group sizes, circular references, and the chaos % — an actual metric we now regret naming.

+## QuBit<T> Enhancements

+- **Weighted Superpositions**: QuBits can now carry probabilistic weight!
+Each state can be weighted, and arithmetic magically respects those weights.
+- **Sampling Methods**:
+  - `.SampleWeighted()` gives you a random outcome based on weight distribution (great for simulations, or indecision).
+  - `.MostProbable()` returns the state with the highest chance of happening — much like your coffee spilling on your keyboard.
+- **Equality & Hashing** are now *weight-aware*, so you can compare QuBits without triggering an existential crisis.
+- **Implicit Cast to T**: Want to collapse a QuBit into a value without typing `.SampleWeighted()` like a peasant?
+Now you can just assign it and let the compiler do the work. ✨
+- **`.WithWeights(...)` Functional Constructor**: Apply new weights to your existing multiverse without rewriting the whole thing.
+Just like therapy, but for code.

+## Eigenstates<T> Gets Fancy Too

+- **Weighted Keys**: Same idea, but applied to key-value preservation.
+Now you can weight how much you believe each key deserves to exist.
+- **TopNByWeight(n)**: Because sometimes you just want the best few parallel universes.
+- **FilterByWeight(...)**: Drop the low-probability riff-raff.
+- **CollapseWeighted() / SampleWeighted()**: Similar to QuBit, these collapse to the most likely or randomly chosen key.
+- **Safe Arithmetic Expansion**: Instead of producing terrifying M×N state space blowups, we now **combine results** with merged weights.
+No infinite loops.
+No RAM meltdowns.
+You're welcome.
+- **Weight-aware equality and GetHashCode()** so that equality comparisons no longer pretend the world is flat.

+## Probabilistic & Functional Sorcery

+Because collapsing reality should be optional.
+These features let you get freaky with logic and structure — *without* observation causing your fragile multiverse to unravel.

+- **`p_op` – Conditional Without Collapse**: Choose branches based on conditions without collapsing the state.
+Schrödinger's choice logic.
+- **`p_func` – Functional State Transforms**: Map, filter, flatten — all without collapsing.
+LINQ for the superposed soul.
+- **Non-Observational Arithmetic**: Enable operations like `+`, `*`, etc., without collapsing your QuBit.
+You get the math, *and* you keep the quantum soup.
+Have your waveform and eat it too.
+- **Weighted Function Composition**: Let probabilistic weights affect how branching logic plays out.
+Now your uncertainty has influence.
+- **Commutative Optimization**: Cache results of pure, commutative operations.
+Why recompute 2+3 when 3+2 already suffered that fate?
+- **Monad-Compatible Superpositions**: LINQ-style `.Select()`, `.Where()`, `.SelectMany()` with lazy evaluation — the cool kind of lazy that optimizes performance, not just vibes.

+    ### Enabling Non-Observational Arithmetic (if you're into that kind of thing)

+    ```csharp
+    QuantumConfig.EnableNonObservationalArithmetic = true;
+    ```

+    This allows arithmetic to operate without forcing a collapse.
+We don't judge.
+It's your multiverse (as a default this is on, but you can turn it off if you want to be a purist).

 ## Getting Started

 ### Installation